Why is remarketing key in dealerships' used vehicle stock?

 3.2 Up-sell: what it is and how to apply it

-It aims for the customer to choose a higher version of the vehicle they initially considered:
+It aims for the customer to choose a higher-spec version than the vehicle they initially considered:

 Suggest a newer model for a small price difference

-Offer a car with more equipment for advantageous financing
+Offer a car with more equipment through favourable financing

 3.3 How to combine them in the sales funnel

-4. Step-by-step guide to implement your VO remarketing campaign
+4. Step-by-step guide to implement your remarketing campaign for used vehicles

-Identify cars with higher stock or slow rotation
+Identify cars with the highest stock levels or slowest turnover

-Prepare personalized messages: "Take advantage of this VO with 1 year of warranty at no cost"
+Prepare personalised messages: "Take advantage of this used vehicle with 1 year's free warranty"

 4.2 Audience setup

-Create audiences in Google Ads or Meta: by visited model, by actions on the site, or CRM lists
+Create audiences in Google Ads or Meta: by model viewed, by actions on the site or CRM lists

 4.3 Ad design